apache/spark/dev/README_RELEASE_PROVIDER_PACKAGES.md

 ## Publish documentation prepared before

 Merge the PR that you prepared before with the documentation.
-If you removed some of the providers from the release - remove the versions from the prepared documentation and update stable.txt with the previous version for those providers before merging the PR.

 ## Add tags in git